dcrapis/oceandao-wiki/On-ROI.md

 * **Network Revenue.** This is the total $ revenue to Ocean community taken as a % of trades or consumes in Ocean Market, etc. We can compute a fundamental valuation by simply multiplying Network Revenue by P/S (price-to-sales ratio) of e.g. 30x or 50x (ref Binance or Zoom P/S figures).
 * **Total Value Locked (TVL)**, aka Assets Under Management (AUM).
 This is total $ staked in datatoken pools, or more generally.
 Demand for staking OCEAN drives demand for OCEAN and therefore $OCEAN.

-Here are some other interesting metrics that might be used as secondary metrics.
+Here are some secondary metrics that may be useful.
-* $ Datatoken Trading Volume.
-This is the sum of all purchases to buy datatokens, whether for speculation or for consume.
-* Percent Consume Volume = ($ datatoken consuming volume) / ($ datatoken trading volume).
-What % of volume was for consuming data, versus for speculation.
-Speculation is ok, it helps for healthy markets!
-But too much speculation without consume is an indicator that the asset is overpriced for would-be consumers.
-Reference: in 2019 ETH had $0.7B consume volume (gas fees) and about $7B * 365 = $2.5T "trading volume, for a ratio of 0.7/2500 = 1/3500.
-That's healty.
-A ratio < 1/10000 would be unhealthy.
 * Total revenue to all Ocean marketplace runners
-* Total # datatoken contracts
+* Total number of datatoken contracts
-* APY for Ocean Market stakers (measure after-the-fact, vs “forcing” it)
+* APY for Ocean Market stakers
-* # WAUs in Ocean Market or all markets
+* Number of weekly active users (WAUs) in Ocean Market or all markets
 * Retention %, aka churn

 We also welcome proposals that help OceanDAO itself.
 Here are some metrics of interest:
-* $ proposed in OceanDAO (per round); $ proposed; $ proposed / funded
-* # teams building on Ocean
+* # teams building on Ocean, doing outreach, or unlocking data
-* average ROI from OceanDAO funding (ideal, But hard to measure.)
+* $ proposed in OceanDAO (per round), and ($ proposed / $funded).
+The first metric gauges interest overall.
+The second metric shows how efficiently the capital is allocated and whether too many good proposals are left behind (too low = poor allocation; too high = too many left behind).
+Ideally we measure the ROI of OceanDAO funding even more directly; if you have a way, please propose it:)

+Takeaways:
-- Projects that aim to increase "total $ of data consumed" will tend to be favored.
+* Projects that aim to increase "total $ of data consumed" will tend to be favored.

- But we want to hang our hat on the most pragmatic things possible, where "value added" can actually take on a few definitions.

- * Does it drive speculative value?
- * Does it drive fundamental value?

-Going back to the [Web3 Sustainability Loop](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e),

-* Could it impact OCEAN directly?
+* Other metrics are also of interest